-Specifically, our method introduces: (1) A Thought Graph Traversal module that infuses structured medical knowledge $\mathcal{K}$ to guide report generation.
-(2) A controllable reasoning mechanism, allowing dynamic adjustment of inference depth.
+Specifically, we introduce: (1) A thought graph traversal module that infuses structured medical knowledge $\mathcal{K}$ to guide report generation.
+(2) A reasoning budget control mechanism, allowing dynamic adjustment of reasoning depth.
 With these components, our approach moves beyond surface-level generation and enables deeper, more interpretable, and more consistent diagnostic outputs.